josefglatz/dotfiles/README.md

 ### File `~/.gitconfig_local`

-This file can be used to add custom global git config which is not part of the dotfiles repo
+This file can be used to add custom global git config which is not part of the dotfiles repo.

+### File `~/.functions_local`

+This file can be used to add custom functions which are loaded in oh-my-zsh's custom folder in script functions.zsh.

 ---